 This new formula will not typically affect short ladders 3m or less in length, as most scaffolding ladders have a minimum width >340mm (plus the width of the stiles/feet).
 However, for ladders >3m and for manufacturers to claim EN 131+A1 compliance, the base dimension formula would need to apply, and therefore straight leaning rung ladders with an outside dimension wider than 450mm would not be suitable for scaffolding, rendering new ‘general professional use’ ladders unsuitable.

 It is important to remember that the applicable legislation is above that of the British / European Standards, such as The Work at Height Regulations 2005 and The Provision and Use of Work Equipment Regulations 1998.

-I have sent back my Application Form for Membership of the NASC.
+I have completed my online Application Form for Membership of the NASC.

 What happens now?

 Once we have received your application along with the application fee of £500 (plus VAT) our membership manager will conduct a desktop audit to ascertain if the information provided in your application meets NASC criteria.